grisuno/LazyOwn/COMMANDS.md

     - Ensure proper exception handling to manage process interruptions.

 ## payload
-Load parameters from payload.json
+Load parameters from a specified payload JSON file.

-This function loads parameters from a JSON file named `payload.json` and updates the instance's `params` dictionary with the values from the file.
+This function loads parameters from a JSON file specified by the `line` argument and updates the instance's `params` dictionary with the values from the file.
 If the file does not exist or contains invalid JSON, it will print an appropriate error message.

 Usage:
-    payload
+    payload <filename>

-:param line: This parameter is not used in this function.
+:param line: The name of the JSON file to load.
 :type line: str

 :returns: None

 Manual execution:
-1. Open and read the `payload.json` file.
+1. Open and read the specified JSON file.
 2. Update the `params` dictionary with values from the JSON file.
 3. Print a success message if the parameters were successfully loaded.
 4. Handle `FileNotFoundError` if the file does not exist.